 On March 19, 1865, American entomologist William Morton Wheeler was born.
 Wheeler published extensively on the classification, structure and behaviour of ants, on which he was a recognized world authority.
 Wheeler also wrote on problems of embryology, evolution, parasitism and the social life of animals in general.

-William Morton Wheeler was sent to a local German academy known for its discipline during his school years due to his bad behavior and after completing his courses there, Wheeler attended a German normal school.
+William Morton Wheeler was born to parents Julius Morton Wheeler and Caroline Georgiana Wheeler (née Anderson) in Milwaukee, Wisconsin.
+He was sent to a local German academy known for its discipline during his school years due to his bad behavior and after completing his courses there, Wheeler attended a German normal school.
 Wheeler learned philosophy, science as well as several languages including French, German, Greek, Latin, Italian, and Spanish.
 It is also believed that William Morton Wheeler was interested in natural history from early age and visited the institution’s museum of natural frequently.

 In 1884, Wheeler was acquainted with Henry August Ward, proprietor of the Ward’s Natural Science Establishment.
 Ward brought a collection of stuffed and skeletonized mammals, birds and reptiles, and also a series of marine invertebrates to the academy in order to persuade the city to purchase it and integrate the collection at the academy.
 William Morton Wheeler became a volunteer to unpack and install the specimens and Ward offered Wheeler a job in his Rochester, New York establishment.
 Wheeler first identified and arranged the collection of shells, echinoderms, and sponges, as well as preparing catalogues and price lists of these specimens for publication.

 William Morton Wheeler became a high school teacher for German and physiology in 1885.
 Back then, George Peckham was the school’s principal and both began collaborating scientifically.
 Wheeler illustrated Peckham’s work on palpi and epigynes of spiders, i.e. the external genital structure of female spiders, assisted Peckham and his wife with their field work on wasps.